symfony/symfony-docs/cookbook/routing/redirect_in_config.rst

 .. index::
    single: Routing; Redirect using Framework:RedirectController

-How to Configure a Redirect without a Custom Controller
+How to Configure a Redirect without a custom Controller
 =======================================================

 Sometimes, a URL needs to redirect to another URL.
 You can do that by creating